 - Executive Deans are responsible and accountable to the Senior Deputy Vice-Chancellor (and Chairperson of the Academic Board) for quality assurance, quality improvement and compliance with relevant higher education standards within their respective Faculties.

-- Heads of School, Directors or Managers who report direct to a member of the Executive are responsible and accountable to the relevant member of Executive for implementation of the University’s quality system, quality assurance, quality improvement and compliance with relevant higher education standards within the School or organisational unit/s or University-wide functional areas that they lead.
+- Heads of School, Directors or Managers who report direct to a member of the Executive are responsible and accountable to the relevant member of Executive for implementation of the University’s quality system, quality assurance, quality improvement and compliance with relevant higher education standards within the School or Division or University-wide functional areas that they lead.

 - All employees of the University, through their supervisor, are responsible and accountable to their supervisor, for implementing the University’s quality system, quality assurance and improvement processes, and processes for compliance with higher education standards as they pertain to each employee’s work and area of operation.